jetbrains-academy/Machine-Learning-101/Iris Network/Accuracy/task.md

 objects in the sample.

-In the `evaluate.py` file, implement the `accuracy` function, which passes the testing sample through the algorithm, compares the received class labels with the real ones, and returns the proportion of correctly classified objets.
+In the `evaluate.py` file, implement the `accuracy` function, which passes the testing sample through the algorithm, compares the received class labels with the real ones, and returns the proportion of correctly classified objects.

 To see the results of your code's work, you can add the following lines to the `main` block in `task.py` block and run it: